2 Day Canoe Trip

 If you are looking for an adventure filled weekend where you'll grow physically and spiritually you have come to the right place.
 Beyond the basics is geared towards Pathfinders & their friends.
 For those who are Pathfinders, the classes able to participate are Voyagers, Guides, TLT's, Master Guides & Staff.
 It will be a refreshing spiritual weekend you won't want to miss.
 We hope to see you there!

-This year we'll be at Fox River in Ottawa, IL.
-It will be a 2 day Canoe trip where we'll do 21+ miles of canoeing.
+This year we'll be at Wisconsin River in Boscobel, WI.
+It will be a 2 day Canoe trip where we'll do 19 miles of canoeing.

 Single Registration $50

-Registration includes the option of a single kayak or the use of a 17 ft river canoe (2 person/canoe.
-Please pre-plan your canoe partner), paddles, life jackets, campsite for Saturday night, transportation from our campsite to the canoe trip departure point on Fox River (provided by C&M), and 2019 Patch.
+Registration includes the use of a 17 ft river canoe (2 person/canoe.
+Please pre-plan your canoe partner), paddles, life jackets, campsite for Saturday night, transportation to the canoe trip departure point on the Wisconsin River (provided by WI River Outings), and 2019 Patch.

 - Worship and fellowship throughout the weekend.